 An agency plays an important role to ensure your company’s website is cared for and operating at peak conditions.
 They do so by actively monitoring the website.
 Studying historical analytics, running experiments, and generally becoming familiar with your customer/user behaviors.

 A key component to having a website that converts well is understanding the history of the brand and website.

 When you have an agency managing your website over the long-term, they have the opportunity to understand the “whys” of your site’s performance.
 They grow familiar with the historical organic search performance of the website, the content architecture, the custom user and technical features, the campaigns that resulted in the best conversions, and more.

-This familiarity allows the agency to ask the right questions, experiment properly with updates or campaigns, and ultimately uncover what truly moves your website visitors to become customers.
+This familiarity allows the agency to ask the right questions.
+Therefore, they can experiment properly with updates or campaigns, and ultimately uncover what truly moves your website visitors to become customers.

 How Much Does A Marketing Retainer Cost?

 The age old question: how much does it cost?

 Of course, a retainer can be any amount and is directly proportional to the value being delivered.